 Member of Russell Bedford International, a global network of independent professional service firms.

-If you ask Deanna Salo about her 30-plus-year career with Cray Kaiser, she will eventually share stories of the mergers and acquisitions she has overseen.
-In due time, she will tell you about the succession plans, audits and internal control reviews.
-But first, Deanna will reflect on the lives that she and her firm have touched.
+If you ask Deanna Salo about her 35-plus-year career with Cray Kaiser, she will eventually share stories of the mergers and acquisitions she has overseen.
+In due time, she will tell you about how she assists in shareholder disputes and getting great agreements into every company’s infrastructure.
+But first, Deanna will reflect on the impact that she and her team members have with each engagement.

-In her mind, every financial report is linked to a person or family.
+In her mind, every engagement is linked to a person or family.
 So while it is true that Deanna grew up professionally at Cray Kaiser—joining in 1986, fresh from the University of Arizona with a Bachelor’s in Accountancy—Cray Kaiser has also grown with her.
-Deanna, a recipient of the prestigious Annual Awards of Business Excellence award, has instilled a people-centric approach in every corner of the firm.
+The firm’s people-centric approach has been instilled in every corner of the firm since its inception, which is one of the main reasons why Deanna has her career rooted in the Firm.

 A CK Principal since 2001 and Managing Principal since 2021, Deanna executes assurance, strategic and tax planning services across the client portfolio.
-For closely held and family-owned businesses, she focuses on the value she can bring to the family and owners.
-For nonprofit clients, she manages internal control procedures, budgeting, governance issues and audit compliance procedures.
-Deanna has also handled special M&A engagements on the buy and sell sides.
+For closely-held and family-owned businesses, she focuses on the value she can bring to the family and owners.
+For nonprofit clients, she instills best practices in budgeting, governance issues and audit compliance procedures.
+Using her technical and creative talents, Deanna also performs M&A engagements for the buyer and seller sides.

 Leading Cray Kaiser’s relationship with the Entrepreneur and Family Business Council at DePaul University, Deanna is a past chair to the Strategic Partner Committee and presently serves on its Finance Committee and Curriculum Committee.
 Given her investment in the success of family-owned businesses, it should come as no surprise that members of the organization practically have Deanna on speed dial.